yash-github012/mobile_command_interface/README.md

 ## Features

-- **User-Friendly Interface**: Simple design with an intuitive dropdown for command selection.
+-User-Friendly Interface**: Simple design with an intuitive dropdown for command selection.
-- **Command Options**:
+-Command Options:
-  - **Alert**: Trigger an alert dialog.
+  - Alert: Trigger an alert dialog.
-  - **Send Notification**: Send a test notification to the device.
+  - Send Notification**: Send a test notification to the device.
-  - **Vibrate**: Make the device vibrate.
+  - Vibrate: Make the device vibrate.
-  - **Flicker**: Create a flickering effect on the device's display.
+  - Flicker: Create a flickering effect on the device's display.
-  - **Ring**: Play a ringing sound on the device.
+  - Ring: Play a ringing sound on the device.
-  - **Freeze/Unfreeze**: Temporarily freeze the device's interface and restore functionality.
+  - Freeze/Unfreeze: Temporarily freeze the device's interface and restore functionality.
-- **Real-time Communication**: Uses Socket.io for real-time event-based communication between the client and server.
+- Real-time Communication: Uses Socket.io for real-time event-based communication between the client and server.
-- **Mobile Optimization**: Designed for both desktop and mobile usage, with adjustments for screen size.
+- Mobile Optimization: Designed for both desktop and mobile usage, with adjustments for screen size.

 ## Demo